MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_processor_idle_state.md

 The C-state type of the processor idle state.
 Set this bitfield to zero if this idle state does not correspond to an ACPI-defined C-state.
 Otherwise, set this bitfield to the C-state number.
 That is, set <b>CStateType</b> = 1 for C1, set <b>CStateType</b> = 2 for C2, and so on.
 For more information about C-states, see section 8.1, "Processor Power States", of the Advanced Configuration and Control Specification, Revision 5.0 (<a href="http://www.acpi.info">ACPI 5.0 specification</a>).

+#### CacheCoherent

+Whether the processor's local cache or caches remain coherent through the duration of this processor idle state.
+Set this flag bit to 1 if cache coherency is maintained in this idle state, and to 0 if it is not.

+#### Interruptible

+Whether the processor can respond to interrupts when in this idle state.
+Set this flag bit to 1 if the processor can respond to interrupts, and to 0 if it cannot.

 #### Reserved

 Reserved for future use.

+#### ThreadContextRetained

+Whether thread context is retained in this processor idle state.
+Set this flag bit to 1 if the processor hardware retains the thread context across the idle transition.
+Set to 0 if the processor uses the multiprocessor parking protocol to exit the idle state and return control to the operating system.
+For more information about this protocol, see the document titled "Multiprocessor Startup for ARM Platforms" at <a href="https://www.acpica.org/related-documents">https://www.acpica.org/related-documents</a>.

+#### Ulong

+Flag bits and status fields accessed as a single 32-bit unsigned integer value.

 ## -remarks